Caring for a child

 8. Think about how things will change as your child grows

-As your child gets older, you will have to deal with changes in their emotions and needs.
+As your child gets older, there will be changes in their emotions and needs.
 You will also have to plan for their care when they leave school and as you get older.

 9. Find out how you can combine working and caring